 Conclusions

-It’s reassuring that COVID-19 vaccination was effective even for RA patients who did not hold DMARDs.
-However, only about half of the patients had normal titers of anti-S and anti-RBD even after a third dose of the vaccine.
-That finding highlights the vulnerability of these patients and supports the need for vaccination schedules specifically designed to optimize their responses.
+It’s reassuring that COVID-19 vaccination generated anti-viral antibody and T cell responses even for RA patients who did not hold DMARDs around vaccination.
+However, only about half of the patients had normal titers of anti-S and anti-RBD antibodies even after a third dose of the vaccine.
+This finding highlights the vulnerability of these patients and supports the need for vaccination schedules specifically designed to optimize their responses.